We don’t let ourselves admit it, but we actually like and crave change. We prefer jobs that require us to adapt. And with good reason.

 Both of these examples point towards the deeper insights of the NRC’s research: namely, that there are five contributing aspects to inventiveness.
 By isolating specific aspects, the NRC helps make inventiveness a more accurate and understandable term.

-What the synthesis of this research gives us is a real answer to what inventiveness involves.
 In turn, that unlocks the much-needed ability to gauge and strengthen it — in individuals, teams, and organizations.

 It’s important to remember that these key contributing aspects of inventiveness are preferences, not hardwired genetic differences.
 Even if your current everyday behavior doesn’t involve a lot of learning agility or intellectual engagement, that doesn’t mean you don’t have that muscle; it means that muscle is probably underdeveloped in you.
 People can and do use non-preferred behaviors — and can choose to strengthen those muscles.